-Bygones & Other Attractions
+Bygones & Children's Attractions

-As part of Great Game Fairs of Ireland team's interest in local history and rural traditions this year we have enhanced our 'BYGONE's '
+As part of Great Game Fairs of Ireland team's interest in local history and rural traditions this year we have enhanced our 'BYGONE's ' theme

 throughout the fair with several interesting exhibits and displays including:

-The 2nd Annual NI Stick Making Championships organised by the NI Stick Carvers.
+The 3rd Annual NI Stick Making Championships organised by the NI Stick Carvers.